Toric ideals and diagonal 2-minors: Classification of all graphs such that the equality holds

 \begin{rem1} {\rm Let $G$ be a connected non-bipartite graph with exactly one cycle.
-From Theorem 3.4 in \cite{Tata-Tho} we have that a binomial $B$ belongs to the universal Gr\"{o}bner basis of $P_{G}$ if and only if $B=B_{w}$, where $w$ is a mixed even closed walk of $G^{\star}$.
-For the definition of a mixed walk see \cite{Tata-Tho}.}
+As Example \ref{Graver} demonstrates, the equality $U(P_{G})=\mathcal{C}(I_{G^{\star}})$ does not hold in general.
+From Theorem 3.4 in \cite{Tata-Tho} we have that a binomial $B$ belongs to the universal Gr\"{o}bner basis of $P_{G}$ if and only if $B=B_{\Gamma}$, where $\Gamma$ is a mixed even closed walk of $G^{\star}$.
+For the definition of a mixed walk see \cite{Tata-Tho}.} \end{rem1}